tribalfs/GalaxyMaxHzPub/README.md

 ----------------------

 If your device is **rooted**, you can grant the WRITE_SECURE_SETTINGS without the need of a PC.
-Install any terminal emulator app from play store and run the above adb command as root(i.e. run the `su` command first)
+Install any terminal emulator app from play store (e.g. [Termux](https://play.google.com/store/apps/details?id=com.termux)) and run the above adb command as root(i.e. run the `su` command first)

 For  **non-rooted devices**, do the following procedures: